michaelessiet/fetchai-bounty-balance/README.md

 ### Usage

-You can use the agent by simply asking "what's the transaction history for `your_wallet_address_here`"
+You can use the agent by simply asking "what's the balance for `your_wallet_address_here`"

 ![tag:innovationlab](https://img.shields.io/badge/innovationlab-3D8BD3)